How To Change OK Google to Something Else

 First, you need to go to your “Settings” and then choose “Accessibility”.
 In the list of options, find “AutoVoice Google Now Integration” and “Tasker” and toggle the switches next to those entries to enable the functionality.

 Open the Tasker app, tap on the plus sign, and then add “Event”.
 From the list of options, select “Plugin” and then choose “AutoVoice” and “Recognized”.
 Click the edit button next to “Configuration” and then tap “The Hard Way”.
 Tap “Speak Filter”.
 You’ll be prompted to speak your new command phrase.
-Then tap the checkmark to exit.
+Tasker may ask you to clarify what you said by presenting a list of its best guesses; select the one that you actually said.

 Google Assistant is a powerful tool, and it’s a shame that Google won’t just let people set their own command phrases.
 However, since for the time being at least they won’t, it’s up to us to hack our devices to make them work the way we want them to work.